uber/Cadence-Docs/src/blog/_posts/2022-02-28-community-spotlight-february-2022.md

 ## Cadence Calendar

-We have created a public calendar where we can highlight events, meetings, webinars etc that are planned around Cadence.
-The calendar will be available on the [Cadence website](https://cadenceworkflow.io/) at the following link.[Cadence Calendar]()
+We have created a [Cadence public calendar](https://calendar.google.com/calendar/embed?src=e6r40gp3c2r01054id7e99dlac%40group.calendar.google.com&ctz=America%2FLos_Angeles) where we can highlight events, meetings, webinars etc that are planned around Cadence.
+The calendar will soon be available on the [Cadence website](https://cadenceworkflow.io/) so please make sure that you check it regularly.
-This means that you can easily find out if there is anything going on that you would like to attend.
+This means that you can easily find out if there are any Cadence events planned that you would like to attend.

+##Cadence Technical Office Hours

+Our second Technical Office Hours event is planned for February 28th, Monday at 9AM PST.
+If you have any questions about Cadence, want to share any knowledge that you have learned with other community members then please feel free to come along.
+We are looking forward to seeing you there!

 ## Cadence in the News!